ZachEsenbock/codex/codex-rs/taskflow/README.md

 5. Toggle the watch split with `w` to tail another agent in a secondary read‑only pane.
 Use 1–9 or arrows to change the watched agent.
 Only the focused agent accepts input.

+Statuses:

+- Agents initialize as `Queued` before they start running; the sidebar shows a concise `Q` chip.
+- When a task starts, it transitions to `Running` (`R` in the sidebar). `Paused` shows `P`, `Done` shows `D`, and `Error` shows `E`.

+Scrolling and full history:

+- Use PageUp/PageDown/Home/End to scroll within a pane.
+Both the primary and watch panes support scrolling.
+- Each agent view maintains a live tail plus full‑history scrollback by paging from the current attempt’s log files (`stdout.log` and `stderr.log`).
+Older content is loaded incrementally from disk when you scroll beyond the in‑memory head; the entire file is not loaded at once.

 ## Inter‑agent routing protocol

 Agents can send guidance to a peer by printing a routed block to stdout: